$L^\infty$ cohomology is intersection cohomology: Lipschitz retractions

-We may assume that the $W_{k}$'s have empty interior, possibly replacing them by their boundaries and refining the partition $E_i$ (if a function $\xi_i$ is identically zero on $E_i$ then $(3)$ is trivial on $E_i$).
+Possibly refining the partition $E_i$, we may assume that the $W_k$'s are unions of some elements of this partition (thanks to existence of cell decompositions, see Appendix I).
+Hence, on every $E_i$, if $d(x,W_k)$ is not identically zero, then it is nowhere zero and $d(x,W_k)$ is equivalent to $d(x,\delta W_k)$.
+Therefore, we may assume that the $W_{k}$'s have empty interior, possibly replacing them with their boundaries (if a function $\xi_j$ is identically zero on $E_i$ then $(3)$ is trivial on $E_i$).